 Based on data provided by the proximity index (which tells you about the trainable skills for every employee), you can also determine new job roles for the employee, thus eliminating redundancy and achieving maximum efficiency within the workforce.

 By assessing employee skill gaps, learning agility, and taking into consideration the skill proximity index, organizations can create individual development plans that are relevant and achievable.

 An individual development plan lays out in detail:

 Based on all these parameters, the individual development plan is made, which lays out in detail:

 The skills that fill all these three criteria are the skills that the employee should be trained most rigorously on.
-Training of other skills should be prioritized based on how relevant they are to the employee’s present job, career aspirations and how easily trainable they are based on the employee’s current skill set and learning agility.
+Training of other skills should be prioritized based on how relevant they are to the employee’s present job, career aspirations, and how easily trainable they are based on the employee’s current skill set and learning agility.

-Mettl’s pre-training assessments help in identification of the present skill levels of each employee.
+Mettl’s pre-training assessments help in the identification of the present skill levels of each employee.
 By comparing the results of the pre-training assessment with each job role’s competency framework, organizations can accurately identify skill gaps in each employee accurately to make them future-ready.

 Assess candidate skill gaps accurately by testing employee’s cognitive, behavioral, personality, domain, and technical skill proficiency levels in accordance with each job’s competency framework.
 The assessments are benchmarked as per industry and organizational standards.